-When the rates, available dates, and content are all the same on both the booking site and the marketing channel where the traveller first found the offer, it’ll also go a long way to helping them feel safe to book.
+When the rates, available dates, and content are all the same on both the booking site and the marketing channel where the traveler first found the offer, it’ll also go a long way to helping them feel safe to book.

 As will having the technology on the website to securely process sensitive payment information.

 So, to sum things up here: The stage is set for direct hotel booking conversions to take an upward turn.
-Provided, of course, that hotels get their websites up to snuff, up to speed, and up to the high standards of today’s digital, mobile travellers.
+Provided, of course, that hotels get their websites up to snuff, up to speed, and up to the high standards of today’s digital, mobile travelers.

 Econsultancy / Adobe, Digital Intelligence Briefing: 2017 Digital Trends